Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 The diagram below shows the result of a multi machine installation.

 ![](../../images/acs-multi-machine.png)

-> **NOTE**: You can optionally use the following [guide](./generate-target-hosts.md#generate-multiple-target-hosts) to generate target hosts and an inventory file for testing purposes.

 Once you have prepared the target hosts (ensuring the [relevant ports](#tcp-port-configuration) are accessible) and configured the inventory_ssh.yaml file as described above, you are ready to run the playbook.